-7.2.1 There are no governance implications in relation to this policy.
-The legal implications relate to the council's obligations under the Environment Act 2021, which includes provisions to strengthen and improve the duty on public bodies to conserve and enhance biodiversity and to produce a Local Nature Recovery Strategy by the end of 2023, and so will be compatible with these duties.
+- 7.2.1 Adoption of the Policy is an Executive function. - 7.2.2 The legal implications relate to the council's obligations under the Environment Act 2021, which includes provisions to strengthen and improve the duty on public bodies to conserve and enhance biodiversity and to produce a Local Nature Recovery Strategy by the end of 2023, and so will be compatible with these duties. - 7.2.3 Part 3 of the Natural Environment & Rural Communities Act 2006 requires specified public bodies in exercising their functions, to have regard to the purpose of conserving biodiversity.